jackblandin/jackblandin/content/authors/admin/_index.md

 - Visitors
 ---

-Jack Blandin is a 2nd year Ph.D. student at the University of Illinois at Chicago under the advisership of Piotr Gmytraciewicz.
+Jack Blandin is a 2nd year Computer Science Ph.D. student at the University of Illinois at Chicago under the advisership of Piotr Gmytraciewicz.
 His research interests include Reinforcement Learning and Imitation Learning.
+Prior to his Ph.D., Jack received his M.S. in Software Engineering from Loyola University Chicago and his B.S. in Physics from the University of Illinois at Champaign/Urbana.

-In addition to pursuing his Ph.D, Jack is the Lead Data Scientist at [GoHealth](https://www.gohealthinsurance.com/).
+In addition to pursuing his Ph.D, Jack is the Lead Data Scientist at GoHealth in Chicago, Illinois.
+Prior to GoHealth, Jack worked as a Data Scientist and Software Engineer at Trunk Club.